Édouard Frère

 Front page of the Manuel du Bibliographe normand by Édouard Frère.

 Édouard Frère (/fr/; 27 September 1797, Rouen – 7 April 1874, Rouen) was a French bookseller, archivist, biographer, and historian specialized in the Normandy area.

 Life

-The son and grandson of booksellers, Frère's father, Jacques-Christophe operated a significant and almost a century-old library on the port of Rouen.
-Despite having received an education that gave him access to all the liberal professions, Frère's family background gave him a strong taste for books to which he remained faithful until his death.
-He succeeded his father in 1827 at the family library, and was, from 1827 to 1842, one of those applied and learned booksellers who was of assistance both to letters and its servants.
-He carried on the traditions of Rouen's most renowned publishers by publishing major works, all related to Normandy, without having misgivings about the considerable sacrifices to his wealth.
-He repeatedly called on Eustache Hyacinthe Langlois's refined and delicate hand to provide artwork for these books, for he liked his style and loved to encourage his talent.
+Coming from a lineage of booksellers, Frère's father, Jacques-Christophe operated a significant and near century-old library on the port of Rouen.
+Despite receiving an education that gave him access to many liberal professions, Frère's family background gave him a passion for books, to which he remained faithful to until his death.
+After his father's death in 1827, Frère took on work at the family library.
+From then until 1842, he performed duties as a bookseller, and aided people in the process of writing and sending letters.
+At the library, he carried on the traditions of Rouen's most renowned publishers by publishing many major works related to Normandy, despite the considerable cost.
+He repeatedly called on the French artist Eustache Hyacinthe Langlois to provide artwork for these books, for Frère appreciated his refined and delicate style.

-Once he felt his own erudition was up to par, he thought his turn to engage in writing had come as well.
-Being passionate about Normandy's traditions and local history as he was, he knew about those subjects as much as could the publisher who, for many years, had successfully brought out the most notable publications about all things Norman.
-In 1842, Frère sold his library to Lebrument, and he definitely entered scholarship, bringing out very erudite articles on various elements of Norman history, focusing notably on booksellers and old books in a row.